NRLParticipation/NRL-Cookbook/docs/administrators/policy-manuals.md

 ---

-## Low complexity: policy manual draft prompt
+## Low complexity: Policy Manual Draft Prompt

 Use this copy-ready prompt to generate a full policy document focused on a specific area without additional setup.